 Scroll down for a longer biographical note and a CV in list form.

-Cathy's independent projects include her current role as Chisenhale Gallery's artist in residence in Victoria Park, London, making Stereochron Island, an offsite research project for Spring/Summer 2014 (Stereochron.org).
-From January to October 2013 she was as Timekeeper in Residence at UCL Petrie Museum of Egyptian Archaeology, where she made the temporary installation A Storm Is Blowing and began the ongoing blog, astormisblowing.org, with specialist interviews, talk recordings and thought-pieces on objects that shape our sense of time.
-The Timekeeper project developed from Cathy's previous research projects on progress - which include How to Map a Life (Rongwrong Gallery, Amsterdam, 2012) - and her solo exhibition exploring falsities in maps No Such Place (Derby QUAD, 2010).
-Her work draws on the practice she developed with Sally O'Reilly to make Implicasphere, their series of mini-publications distributed in Cabinet magazine (2006-09), and their exhibition Smoke (Pump House, 2008).
+Cathy's independent projects include her recent role as Chisenhale Gallery's artist in residence in Victoria Park, London, making Stereochron Island, an offsite research project throughout Spring/Summer 2014 (Stereochron.org).
+From January to October 2013 she was as Timekeeper in Residence at UCL Petrie Museum of Egyptian Archaeology, where she made the temporary installation A Storm Is Blowing exploring objects that shape our sense of time (astormisblowing.org).
+These residencies have developed from Cathy's previous research projects on progress, which include How to Map a Life (Rongwrong Gallery, Amsterdam, 2012), and from her solo exhibition exploring falsities in maps, No Such Place (Derby QUAD, 2010).
+Her work in general draws on the practice she developed with Sally O'Reilly to make Implicasphere, a series of mini-publications distributed in Cabinet magazine (2006-09), and the exhibition Smoke (Pump House, 2008).